Mohammad-Rahmanian/Persian-News-Classification/README.md

 This project focuses on building and evaluating multiple models for multi-label text classification of Persian news articles.
 It utilizes a diverse dataset of documents categorized into various labels, such as politics, social issues, and culture, implementing both traditional machine learning models and a Long Short-Term Memory (LSTM) network to handle sequence data effectively.

 ## Dataset Description
-The dataset includes a comprehensive collection of Persian news articles diversified across several main categories and their respective subcategories:
+The dataset consists of a comprehensive collection of Persian news articles, organized into a hierarchical structure of categories and subcategories.

-- **Political**: Articles related to government policies, elections, and international relations.
-- **Social**: Coverage on social events, public opinion, and lifestyle.
-- **Cultural**: Discussions on cultural heritage, literature, and arts.

-Each main category contains subcategories providing granular classification.

 ### Downloading the Dataset
 The dataset can be accessed and downloaded from the following Google Drive link: